apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 Scale
 =====
-A scale requires a unique identifier and identifies a reference in the M-layer.
+A scale combines a reference with 'scale type' ('ratio', 'interval', etc.).
+A scale has a unique identifier and referes to the identifier of an M-layer reference.

-The type of scale is identified ('ratio', 'interval', etc.).

-The name ``systematic`` is included when a scale is associated with a reference belonging to a unit system and the scale name is composed of products of powers of base-unit names.
+A scale may include the name ``systematic`` when the scale's name is composed of products of powers of base-unit symbols (the base units of a unit system).

 .. code:: json